Best Beer Events and Pliny the Younger 2018 Release

 Let’s see what's so special about these suds, shall we?

-It can only be had on draft at the pub (and at a very few VIP restaurants), and in previous years, waits to get in the 135-seat bar have lasted up to 12 hours.
+It can only be had on draft at the pub (and at a very few VIP restaurants); in previous years, waits to get in the 135-seat bar have lasted up to 12 hours.

 It’s not just locals, either, since beer lovers travel from across the country – indeed, the world – to get a sip of the 10.25% abv. craft suds.
 More details.

-SF Beer Week Events in Santa Rosa: It's SF Beer Week in San Francisco and surrounding areas from February 10-19, 2017.
-See what's happening at Santa Rosa breweries during this exciting event.
+SF Beer Week Events in Santa Rosa: It's SF Beer Week in San Francisco and surrounding areas Feb.
+9-18, 2018.
+See what's happening at Santa Rosa breweries during this exciting event, too!
+For example, St. Florian’s Brewery of Windsor celebrates its 5th anniversary with a great party on Feb.
+10, 2018.
 More details.

-It’s already time to plan for the 20th Annual Battle of the Brews, being held April 8, 2017 in Grace Pavilion at the Sonoma County Fairgrounds.
-Sample beers for the Craft Brew Cup Best of Show, and indulge in the Sonoma County Sandwich Showdown, while grooving to live jazz performances.
+It’s already time to plan for the 20th Annual Battle of the Brews, set for April 7, 2018 in Grace Pavilion at the Sonoma County Fairgrounds.
+Sample from dozens of beers for the Craft Brew Cup Best of Show, and indulge in the Sonoma County Sandwich Showdown, while grooving to live jazz performances.
 More details.

-Gear up for the IPA 10k & Beer Mile Invitational coming to Sebastopol April 14 & 15, 2017.
-Brand new this year, the Saturday, April 15 race begins and ends at the Barlow and includes beer, music and food.
-But plan to start the party Friday, April 14, with a Marketplace Expo, Hoppy Easter Hunt and Welcome Reception.
+Gear up for the IPA 10k & Beer Mile Invitational coming to Sebastopol April 13 and 14, 2018.
+Now in its second year, the Saturday, April 14 race begins and ends at the Barlow and includes beer, music, and food.
+But plan to start the party Friday, April 13, with a beer and pizza party at the Barlow, courtesy of Vignette Pizzeria, Crooked Goat Brewing and Woodfour Brewing Company.
 More details.

-In 2014, we welcomed the inaugural Ready, Set, Growl Beer Festival, and it’s back for August 27, 2017, in conjunction with the Santa Rosa Marathon.
+Just four years ago we welcomed the inaugural Ready, Set, Growl Beer Festival, and it’s back on Aug.
+26, 2018, in conjunction with the Santa Rosa Marathon’s 10th Anniversary.
 It’s a blast, including a 32 oz. custom growler for each guest, for unlimited tastes of over 30 breweries plus free food samples from great Sonoma County vendors.
 More details.

-The NorCal Beer Geeks Festival will be back later this fall, too, with a date TBD in November.
-Admission includes unlimited beer tastings from 25+ breweries/cider companies, a tasting glass and entry into a raffle, plus live music and food booths.
+The NorCal Beer Geeks Festival will be back this fall, too, with a 2018 date TBD in November.
+Admission includes unlimited beer tastings from more than 25 breweries/cider companies, a tasting glass and entry into a raffle, plus live music and food booths.
 More details.

-Every summer, meanwhile, means even more annual beer-centric gatherings like the 15th Annual Russian River Beer Revival and BBQ Cookoff in August, the Petaluma River Craft Beer Festival this fall, and the 26th Annual Beerfest - The Good One, with the date still pending.
+Every summer, meanwhile, means even more annual beer-centric gatherings like the 27th Annual Beerfest - The Good One on June 9, 2018, the 16th Annual Russian River Beer Revival and BBQ Cookoff in August, and the Petaluma River Craft Beer Festival in September.

 Ace It bicycle touring company offers a highly popular Bike ‘n’ Brew tour, exploring Hopmonk Tavern in Sebastopol, Russian River Brewing Company in Santa Rosa, and Third Street Aleworks in Santa Rosa.

-Crooked Goat Brewing has opened at The Barlow in Sebastopol with 14 beers on tap—four IPAs, two double IPAs, three wheat brews, three stouts, and a lager (check out the yummy Grapefruit Ibex, an IPA infused with grapefruit and grapefruit zest).
+Crooked Goat Brewing is at The Barlow in Sebastopol with 14 beers on tap — four IPAs, two double IPAs, three wheat brews, three stouts, and a lager (check out the yummy Grapefruit Ibex, an IPA infused with grapefruit and grapefruit zest).

 The tiny space is family- and dog-friendly, and offers snacks like fresh pretzels from Full Circle Baking Company and flavored popcorn from Comet Corn.

-Sonoma Cider Taproom & Restaurant has debuted in Healdsburg as an expansion of Sonoma Cider's production facility next door.
+Sonoma Cider Taproom & Restaurant is drawing crowds in Healdsburg as an expansion of Sonoma Cider's production facility next door.

 Owners David Cordtz, a former Ace Cider brewmaster, and his son Robert Cordtz offer 23 taps for sips like a 100 percent Gravenstein cider, or a single-orchard Golden Delicious cider from De La Montanya Vineyard.